Posts

 Image

-(Google Images) I just read an article in the newspaper about food allergies , which many people with asthma have.
+I just read an article in the newspaper about food allergies.
+Some of us have asthma, environmental allergies AND food allergies.
 About 1 in 13 people have food allergies.
 The problem is that many people confuse food allergies with food intolerance .
 A true food allergy will involve a skin rash, wheezing, difficulty breathing, and tightness in the chest.
 People with a food intolerance , say to milk, will experience digestive problems and bloating.
-Bloating and digestive problems won't cause anaphylactic shock , but a true food allergy will.
+Bloating and digestive problems won't cause anaphylaxis, but a true food allergy will.
 If you have ever witnessed one (as I have with Son #1) it is extremely shocking.
 Not to mention the fact that it can kill you in a matter of minutes!
 If you are confused about if a food you are eating is merely causing some annoying symptoms because you are intolerant, or that you are truly allergic, please contact an allergy doctor near you as soon as possible.
-Since true food allergies require you to avoid the food and carry an epi-pen with you at all tim
+True food allergies require you to avoid th...

 Gone for a week